 Santa Barbara City Council approves amended code to curb bicycle-pedestrian problems citywide

-The ordinance is citywide, not just on the promenade where complaints have surfaced.

-Pocket bikes that are operated like a motorcycle are under the California vehicle code where fines ofen lead to points on driving records.
+Pocket bikes that are operated like mini-motorcycles are under the California Vehicle Code where fines often lead to points on driving records.

+"They're in a completely different class that's covered by the vehicle code," said Santa Barbara Police Commander C.L.
+Payne, "It's not something that would should fall under the purview of City Council. "

+The amended ordinance is citywide, not just on the promenade where a majority of complaints have surfaced.

-There are diversion programs for young people that promote education and involve parents
+But there is diversion program for young riders that promotes education and involves parents.

+"So it's an opportunity for all the teens to become educated on the rules of the road and come up with really good outcomes on that," said Friedman.

 An effort is already underway to educate young people about what is considered unsafe riding.